Hawkeyes ready to bounce back inside Carver-Hawkeye Arena

 Cancun Challenge -- Iowa Practice Nov.
 27, 2013 Cancun, Mexico

-The native of Long Grove, Iowa, has helped guide Iowa to 14 postseason appearances, including 12 NCAA Tournament berths.
-Iowa is the only team in the Big Ten, and one of 10 in NCAA Division I women's basketball, to qualify for the NCAA Tournament in each of the last eight years (there are 349 Division I teams).
+The native of Long Grove, Iowa, has helped guide Iowa to 15 postseason appearances, including 12 NCAA Tournament berths.
+Iowa has earned nine consecutive postseason invitations (eight NCAA and one WNIT).
 During her time at Iowa, the Hawkeyes have claimed the 2001 Big Ten Tournament championship and the 2008 Big Ten regular season title.
 She has also helped lead Iowa to 11 upper division finishes in the Big Ten, and its first Sweet Sixteen appearance since 1996 in 2015.

 Fitzgerald is responsible for off campus recruiting and coaches the perimeter players for the Hawkeyes.
 She also handles most of the film breakdown, scouting and directs the summer basketball camps.